 The first four semesters usually involve traditional coursework, while the last semester is devoted to a practice-based internship, which includes a special project.
-The 48-credit curriculum has been designed to encourage the development of competence in key public health skills and to meet current standards in the field of public health, Council on Education in Public Health (CEPH) accreditation criteria, and the College’s mission, goals and objectives.
+The 48-credit curriculum has been designed to encourage the development of competence in key public health skills and to meet current standards in the field of public health, Council on Education for Public Health (CEPH) accreditation criteria, and the college’s mission, goals and objectives.

-Requirements for graduation from the Traditional MPH program are:
+Requirements for graduation from the traditional MPH program are:

 - One course in each of the five core areas (15 credits)

-- Core Courses in an area of concentration (12-18 credits)
+- Core courses in an area of concentration (12-18 credits)

 - Elective courses relevant to the chosen concentration and individual career goals (up to 15 credits)